-It is important to keep in mind that if and when Russian financial markets reopen, equity securities that are currently valued at zero could rise in price.
+It is important to keep in mind that Russian-related equity securities currently valued at zero could rise in price.
 By regulation, security valuations are required to be based on the fair market value (FMV) of securities, and cannot be based on political views or an intention to avoid exposure to Russian-related securities.
 Therefore, if the FMV of Russian securities increases, then a portfolio that includes Russian holdings will also see its value rise in tandem.
 The portfolio's corresponding exposure to Russia will also increase.
 In other words, the Russian exposure in the portfolio could increase even though there have been no additional purchases of Russian-related securities.

-- Q. Which SEI Funds have holdings in Russia-related securities and what is the current exposure (value) of those holdings in those portfolios? - A. The chart below highlights exposure at the end of April and end of May.
-The Funds that had Russian-related equity holdings at the end of February still have them at the end of May.
+- Q. Which SEI Funds have holdings in Russia-related securities and what is the current exposure (value) of those holdings in those portfolios? - A. The chart below highlights exposure at the end of July and at the end of August.
+The Funds that had Russian-related equity holdings at the end of February still have them at the end of August.
 As previously noted, a portfolio holding Russian-related securities that are all valued at \$0, still has Russian-related holdings but the current exposure is zero because they have no value.
 This can be seen clearly in the chart where columns show 0 exposure.

-Note: Note: If exposure increased from March to April, this is due to an increase in value of existing holdings and not the purchase of additional securities.
+Note: If exposure increased from July to August, this is due to an increase in value of existing holdings and not the purchase of additional securities.